ipfs/js-ipfs/README.md

 #### Running the daemon with the right port

 To interact with the API, you need to have a local daemon running (at the moment; we have plans to make it work independently).
-It needs to be open on the right port: `5001`.
-This is the default.
+It needs to be open on the right port. `5001` is the default, and is used in the examples below, but it can be set to whatever you need.

 ```sh
 # Show the ipfs config API port to check it is correct